Chaim Goldberg

 Following World War II he emigrated to Israel and in 1967 to the United States.
 He and his family became US citizens in 1973.
-He died in Boca Raton, Florida in 2004.
+He died in Boca Raton, Florida, in 2004.

 Early life

-Chaim Goldberg was born in a wooden clapboard house built by his father, a village cobbler.
-The house stood on Blotna Street as it was called at the time due to the fact that the creek would overflow and the road turned to a muddy area.
+Goldberg was born in a wooden clapboard house built by his father, a village cobbler.
+The house stood on Błotna Street as it was called at the time, due to the fact that the creek would overflow and the road turned to a muddy area.
 As a young boy of 6 he gravitated to creating little figurines carved from stones which he gave away to his friends.
 Later he took up drawing and painting with basic shoemaker paints that he found at his father's workbench.
 He was the ninth child and the first boy after eight girls.
 He grew up in a religious home in Kazimierz Dolny.
 He would observe and draw the beggars and klezmers who frequented his home as guests.
 His father would encourage their stays by letting it be known that the humble Goldberg home was open for those who could not pay for their night stay at any of the inns.
 They were surely welcome there.
-These characters became Chaim's early models.
+These characters became Goldberg's early models.